RF Measurements:Principles & Demonstration

 This 5-day lecture-based course explains essential RF measurements that must be made on modern wireless communications equipment - mobile/smart phones, wireless LANs, GPS navigation systems, and others.
 Current models of the essential test instruments will be explained and demonstrated, including vector network analyzers, power meters, spectrum analyzers, digitally modulated signal generators and vector signal analyzers.

 All of the measurements will be demonstrated on actual RF wireless components including power amps, LNAs, mixers, upconverters, and filters.
 These measurements will include traditional tests of power, gain, group delay, S parameters, AM to PM, intermodulation products, harmonics and noise figure.
 The unique measurements of wireless communications will then be made with PSK and FSK digitally modulated signals including spectral regrowth, constellation diagram distortion, error vector magnitude (EVM), and bit error rate.
-The demonstrations are performed by volunteers from the class (selected systematically as the course progresses - participation is entirely optional) under the direction of the instructors.

 Upon completing the course, the participant will be able to:

 - describe the RF measurements that must be made on modern wireless communication equipment.